saleor/macaw-ui/README.md

 # MacawUI

-Official React UI components kit for [Saleor](https://saleor.io/) — an open-source GraphQL-first and Next.js ready e-commerce platform.
+Official React UI components kit for [Saleor](https://saleor.io/) — an open-source GraphQL-first and Next.js-ready e-commerce platform.
 You can find most of the elements used in the creation of Saleor's dashboard interface and use it to create Saleor Apps.
 Have a great time working on your projects and empowering your users.
 If you have any questions, feel free to let us know on [GitHub Discussions](https://github.com/mirumee/saleor/discussions).

 ## Installation